-In this section, I briefly summarize the lessons learned from the development of the ETS formalism (for details see [11]).
-Let me start by characterizing this representational formalism as one designed to support the view of the environment as formed by a hierarchically evolved-and therefore hierarchically organized-dynamic system of classes (of entities).
-Thus, the environment should be viewed as being multileveled, with the objects at each level composed of structural primitives, or primitive transformations, each of which (except from the initial level) stands for a class4 from the previous level.
-A structural primitive must be defined in such a way that its syntax and semantics are inseparable, and this is what makes it radically different from similar concepts in all previous formalisms.
-Moreover, the classes, levels, and the number of levels are not fixed, i.e. they can be modified by the inductive learning process, which is the basic process supporting the "reconstruction" of the multilevel environment by an intelligent agent.
-It is understood that the formalism must provide the same formal language for dealing with each level, i.e. the language must be "level independent".
+The novel nature of ETS representation is its assumption that the "structure" should be understood as a temporal recording of structured events.
+In particular, this allows the introduction of structural primitives whose syntax and semantics are inseparable, and it also makes such primitives fundamentally different from similar concepts in previous formalisms.
+Moreover, the classes, stages, and the number of stages are not fixed, i.e. they can be modified by the inductive learning process, which is the basic process supporting the "reconstruction" of the multistage environment by an intelligent agent.
+An agent-relying on its own system of classes-tries to learn inductively the structure of other classes.
+It is understood that the formalism must provide the same formal language for dealing with each stage, i.e. the formal language must be stage independent.